Get to know the basics of carbon markets

 Whether offsetting or insetting, the goal is the same: reduce greenhouse gases to limit the risk of climate change.

-Within our supply chain, food companies demand insets that come from the agriculture sector.
+Within our supply chain, Cargill customers are looking for emission and carbon reductions in the form of insets that can come from the agriculture sector.
 These insets provide a direct link to the food we eat, and how it is grown.
-But there is clear and growing demand from all sectors for offsets.
-These reductions could also come from the agriculture sector and be used in another sector like aviation or energy.

 Farmers should know that, whether it’s through offsets or insets, agriculture will be part of the climate solution.
 And we can help make it profitable to incorporate practices that reduce on-farm greenhouse gas emissions.